PyvesB/eclipse-solargraph/README.md

 </p>

 Alternatively, head to the [update site](https://pyvesb.github.io/eclipse-solargraph/) and follow the instructions listed there.

+#### :sparkles: Tips and tricks

+To improve code completion and intellisense, it is recommended to generate YARD documentation for your gems (run `yard gems` in a terminal).

+You can fine-tune Solargraph's behaviour on a per-project basis by [creating a .solargraph.yml configuration file](https://solargraph.org/guides/configuration).

 #### :wrench: Setting your own working copy of the project